Tencent/Taitank/docs/documentation/properties.md

 **AUTO** Is the default Value, Titank calculates the width/height for the element based on its content, whether that is other children, text, or an image.

 **PIXELS** Defines the width/height in absolute pixels.
 Depending on other properties set on the Titank node this may or may not be the final dimension of the node.

-**PERCENTAGE** Defines the width or height in percentage of its parent's width or height respectively.

 [comment]: <> (```bash)